 - For custom or receiver-in-the-ear hearing aids, be sure to change the waxguards (the filter on the end of your hearing aids’ receiver) on a regular basis, even if they don’t look blocked.
 A partially blocked waxguard will not cause the aid to stop working, but it will diminish the quality and quantity of sound, and may allow wax to slowly corrode into the receiver, damaging it.

-- When cleaning your hearing aids, it is helpful to work over a surface, preferably softened with a towel or the like, so that the hearing aid doesn’t have far to fall and the landing will be soft in case it’s dropped.
+- When cleaning your hearing aids, it is helpful to work over a surface, preferably softened with a towel or the like, so that the instrument doesn’t have far to fall and the landing will be soft in case it’s dropped.
 Is also useful for catching batteries which are very difficult to find once they have landed on the floor!

 - When your hearing aids are not in your ears, they have to be in their box!
 Hearing aids that are left next to the telephone or on a side table tend to go missing, or get stolen and chewed by the family pet.